daveerwin1/angular-albums/README.md

 Requires a mongoDB server `sudo apt-get install mongodb` or use an mlab server.

 Requires a node.js server use command: `node server`
+* I have since used nodemon 'npm install -g nodemon' and use command 'nodemon server'

 Put mongoDB credentials in .env in project root.
 Use localhost or mlab address.